kobros-tech/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 .. note::
-   Do note there will be no MPF computation line for the first month payslip as the **employee** contribution starts on 2nd month onwards.
+   Do note there will be no MPF computation line for the first month payslip as the **employee** contribution starts on second month.
-   The **employer** contribution for the 2nd month will include the back-pay for the first month.
+   The **employer** contribution for the second month will include the back-pay of the first month.

 Once you are satisfied with the Payslips, click :guilabel:`Create Draft entry` to generate a draft accounting journal entry found in the :guilabel:`Other Info` tab of the payslip.